The Airline Safety Ranking System

 Most often we were asked to what extent one can ever compare airlines that operate are in different regions with different business models.

-Is it possible to compare different?
+Is it possible to compare different airlines?

-Certainly, the Index has its limitations and restrictions in terms of its meaningfullnes.
+Certainly, the Index has its limitations and restrictions in terms of its meaningfulness.
 So all Index data is based exclusively on past events.
 A reliable statement for future risks of certain airlines can be derived only indirectly.

 Furthermore, not every airline can be evaluated by the index.
-The ranking is limited to larger airlines that have achieved a minimum size in relation to their flown passenger kilometres (RPK).
+The ranking is limited to larger airlines that have achieved a minimum size in relation to their flown passenger kilometers (RPK).
 Regional Airlines, air-taxi companies or cargo airlines are therefore not shown by the Safety Index.

 Today, the calculation resembles hardly the relatively simple mathematics of the early years.